 By comparison, an intolerance is not as severe and immediate as an allergy.
 These symptoms come on gradually; anything from 30 minutes up to a 48 hours later.
 These symptoms might include headaches, bloating, localised itching or skin irritations such as eczema, excessive mucous production, excessive gas, diarrhoea, and fatigue.

-The most common method of diagnosing allergies is with a simple blood test, usually testing the IgE or IgG levels in the blood.
+The most common method of recognising allergies is with a simple blood test (IgE antibody testing) and understanding symptoms.
 IgE allergies are immediate responses to a foreign substance that has entered the body.
 These foreign substances can come from food or can come from inhalation.
 IgE allergies can cause very serious symptoms like difficulty breathing, swelling, and hives.
 In even more serious cases IgE reactions can lead to anaphylactic shock.